weavedb/weavedb/docs/docs/quick-start.md

 ```

 :::info
-Single field indexes are auto-matically generate.
+Single field indexes are automatically generated.
 But to sort by more than 1 field, multi-field indexes need to be added explicitly.
 Read onto the following section.
 :::

 ### Add Indexes